 - 1. The Board of Directors may appoint, from among its members, an Executive Committee, on which the Chairman and the Chief Executive Officer, if any, will sit. - 2.
-If the Board of Directors creates an Executive Committee, it will establish the composition thereof, which will reflect the composition of the Board, and the Board will determine the rules of operation of the Executive Committee. - 3. \-The powers of the Executive Committee will be those that, in each case, are delegated by the Board, with the limitations set forth in the-law-Law, and- in the Company's Bby-laws and in these Regulations. - 4.
-The Executive Committee will meet as often as it is called by its Chairman or whoever replaces him/her in his/her absence, as occurs in the event of vacancy, leave, or incapacity, and will be validly assembled when the majority of its members attend the meeting, either personally or by representation. - 2.5.
-The appointment of members of the Executive Committee and the permanent delegation of powers from the Board on the same will require the favourable vote of at least two thirds of the members of the Board of Directors. - 3.6.
-In the event that an The Executive Committee is created, it will inform the Board of the main matters it addresses and the decisions it makes thereon at its meetings. - 7.
-The Chairman and Secretary of the Board of Directors will also be the Chairman and Secretary of the Executive Committee. - 4.8.
+If the Board of Directors creates an Executive Committee, it will establish the composition thereof, which will reflect the composition of the Board, and the Board will determine the rules of operation of the Executive Committee. - 3.
+The powers of the Executive Committee will be those that, in each case, are delegated by the Board, with the limitations set forth in the Law, in the Company's By-laws and in these Regulations. - 4.
+The Executive Committee will meet as often as it is called by its Chairman or whoever replaces him/her in his/her absence, as occurs in the event of vacancy, leave, or incapacity, and will be validly assembled when the majority of its members attend the meeting, either personally or by representation. - 5.
+The appointment of members of the Executive Committee and the permanent delegation of powers from the Board on the same will require the favourable vote of at least two thirds of the members of the Board of Directors. - 6.
+The Executive Committee will inform the Board of the main matters it addresses and the decisions it makes thereon at its meetings. - 7.
+The Chairman and Secretary of the Board of Directors will also be the Chairman and Secretary of the Executive Committee. - 8.
 The resolutions of the Committee will be adopted by the majority of the members attending the meeting in person or represented by proxy and will be validated and binding without the need for later ratification by the full Board of Directors, notwithstanding that foreseen in article 45 of these Regulations.

-ARTICLE 13.- THE AUDIT AND CONTROL COMMITTEE AND THE RISKS COMMITTEE

-- 1. The Audit and Control Committee: - a) The Audit and Control Committee will be formed exclusively in its majority by non-executive Directors in the number that is determined by the Board of Directors, between a minimum of three (3) and a maximum of seven (7).
-At least one-two (2) members of the Audit and Control Committee will be an-independent Directors, and one (1) of them will be appointed on the basis of knowledge and experience of accounting or auditing, or both. - b) Notwithstanding any other task which may be assigned thereto from time to time by the Board of Directors, the Audit and Control Committee shall exercise the following basic functions: - (i) to report at to the General Shareholders' Meeting on about matters posed by shareholders in the area of itsthat are competence of the Committee;
+ARTICLE 13.- THE AUDIT AND CONTROL COMMITTEE AND THE RISKS COMMITTEE a) The Audit and Control Committee will be formed exclusively by non-executive Directors in the number that is determined by the Board of Directors, between a minimum of three (3) and a maximum of seven (7).
+At least two The majority of the (2) members of the Audit and Control Committee will be independent Directors, and one (1) of them will be appointed on the basis of knowledge and experience of accounting or auditing, or both.
+The members of the Audit and Control Committee as a whole must have the relevant technical knowledge with regard to the entity's business.